konas122/My-Minix/README.md

 ## Debug

 Run this command in first shell.
+Then choose [6] to begin the simulation.

 ```shell
 $ make debug